Posted in Operations and Supply Chain Terms, Total Reads: 1576

 Definition: Inventory Management

-Inventory management is a very essential function that decides the wellbeing of the supply chain as well as the impact the economic health of the balance sheet.
-It includes managing and controlling raw materials, stocks, finished goods, warehousing, storage and other aspects which help reach the product from production to distributor or retailer.
-Each organization regularly strives to uphold optimum inventory to be able to meet its necessities and avoid over or under inventory that can impact the monetary statistics of the firm.
+Inventory Management includes managing and controlling raw materials, stocks, finished goods, warehousing, storage and other aspects which help reach the product from production to distributor or retailer.
+Each organization regularly strives on efficient inventory management to uphold optimum inventory to be able to meet its necessities and avoid over or under inventory that can impact the monetary statistics of the firm.

 Inventory is forever dynamic.
 A prerequisite of inventory management is steady and vigilant assessment of exterior and interior factors and control via planning and evaluation.
 Most of the businesses have an individual department of inventory planners who incessantly observe, control and evaluate inventory and interface with manufacturing, procurement and finance sections of the firm.